RoadieHQ/roadie-backstage-plugins/plugins/backend/catalog-backend-module-okta/README.md

 ### OAuth 2.0 Scoped Authentication

-API tokens have god-like scope, so to limit the risk profile you can alternatively [create an OAuth app](https://developer.okta.com/docs/guides/implement-oauth-for-okta/main/#create-an-oauth-2-0-app-in-okta) in Okta.
+API tokens have god-like scope so to limit the risk profile you can alternatively [create an OAuth app](https://developer.okta.com/docs/guides/implement-oauth-for-okta/main/#create-an-oauth-2-0-app-in-okta) in Okta.
 You will need to grant it with the `okta.groups.read` and `okta.users.read` scopes as a bare minimum.
-In the following example the `oauth.privateKey` maye be passed as either a string encoded PEM or stringified JWK.
+In the following example the `oauth.privateKey` may be passed as either a string encoded PEM or stringified JWK.

 ```yaml
 catalog: